-JVM Host custom JVM Control panel offers graphing of basic JVM parameters.
-You need to enable ‘monitor’ attribute in your JVMCP panel and wait a 5 minutes before graphs fill with data.
-On Stats page you can select different graphing periods.
+JVM Host custom Java Control Panel offers graphing of basic JVM parameters.
+You need to enable 'monitor' attribute in your JCP and wait a 5 minutes before graphs fill with data.
+On `'tats' page you can select different graphing periods.
 See example graph below.

 To closer analyze a Java process memory usage (realtime data) you can use JConsole (part of JDK).
 Append the below line

 ~/appservers/apache-tomcat/bin/catalina.sh then restart Tomcat and connect with JConsole giving remote address and port:

 You will be able to monitor live threads and loaded classes number, CPU usage and memory usage for the below memory parts: